 Monthly premiums may vary by policy and location.
-For example, the premiums for a two-person PPO Plan A and PPO Plan B in Florida range from $99.50 to $142.49 per month.
+For example, the premiums for a two-person PPO Plan A and PPO Plan B in Florida were a significant cost.
+The DeltaCare® USA plan is however cheaper.
 There are no waiting periods or maximums, but you may pay more for certain procedures.
 There is one major exclusion, though—DeltaCare® USA doesn't cover implants.

 AARP® Dental by Delta Dental is our top pick because of the company's large network and ability to cover senior needs.
 It's a convenient option for seniors who don't want to travel far for quality dental care.

 Guardian Direct® is part of The Guardian Life Insurance Company, one of the country's biggest life insurance providers.
-The New York-based company has been in business for more than 150 years and serves 27 million people nationwide.
-Guardian has an A+ (Superior) rating from AM Best.
+The New York-based company has been in business for more than 160 years and serves 29 million people nationwide.
+Guardian has an A++ (Superior) rating from AM Best.
 The company also has an A+ rating through the Better Business Bureau.

 Guardian Direct® offers three options for PPO dental insurance: